Olympus XZ-1 Comparison Review

 The Olympus XZ-1 is a fixed lens compact camera that was revealed to the public in January 2011 and is equipped with a 1/1.7-inch sensor.
 It offers a resolution of 10.1 megapixel.

 Is the Olympus XZ-1 a good camera?
-The XZ-1 has a Camera Elo of 1394.
+The XZ-1 has a Camera Elo of 1208.
 This rating puts the XZ-1 below average of all travel zoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the XZ-1 also ranks below average. – Well, the Olympus XZ-1 is more than 9 years old, and there have been many other good digital cameras released since 2011.
+In terms of its sensor size category (small sensor cameras), the XZ-1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Olympus XZ-1 is more than 12 years old, and there have been many other good digital cameras released since 2011.

 |Fixed lens compact camera|

 |ISO 100 - 6 400|